GMC-DRL/MetaBox/README.md

 <!-- This is a **reinforcement learning benchmark platform** for benchmarking and MetaBBO-RL methods.
 You can develop your own MetaBBO-RL approach and compare it with baseline approaches built-in following the **Train-Test-Log** philosophy automated by MetaBox. -->

-MetaBox, the first benchmark platform expressly tailored for developing and evaluating MetaBBO-RL methods.
+MetaBox is the first benchmark platform expressly tailored for developing and evaluating MetaBBO-RL methods.
 MetaBox offers a flexible algorithmic template that allows users to effortlessly implement their unique designs within the platform.
 Moreover, it provides a broad spectrum of over 300 problem instances, collected from synthetic to realistic scenarios, and an extensive library of 19 baseline methods, including both traditional black-box optimizers and recent MetaBBO-RL methods.
 Besides, MetaBox introduces three standardized performance metrics, enabling a more thorough assessment of the methods.

 ## Installations

-You can access all MetaBox files with command:
+You can access all MetaBox files with the command:

 ```shell
 git clone git@github.com:GMC-DRL/MetaBox.git